Facility Use policies & procedures

 - Trash and event debris must be placed in the appropriate receptacles.

-Block and Tournament/Event/Camp permit holders may receive approval from City staff to put up signage at facilities utilized in the permit.
-A signage plan must be submitted at least two weeks prior to the permit start date, or the first date the permit holder wishes to put the sign up.
+Certain Block and Tournament/Event/Camp permit holders may receive approval from City staff to put up signage at facilities utilized in the permit.
+If approved, a signage plan must be submitted at least two weeks prior to the permit start date, or the first date the permit holder wishes to put the sign up.
 Signage must adhere to the City’s Code of Ordinances.
-Any approved signage must be removed from City facilities within 24 hours of the end of the tournament, event, camp, or block permit.
-The City has the right to remove, and dispose of, signage from a facility at any time if it is deemed offensive or unaesthetic.
+Any approved signage must be removed from City facilities within 24 hours of the end of the permit.
+The City has the right to remove, and dispose of, signage from a facility at any time if it is deemed not in compliance with City Code, offensive or unaesthetic.

 Applicable to some (only when requested by City staff) daily permits and all block, tournament/event/camp permits.